WordPress/gutenberg/packages/dataviews/README.md

     -   `mediaField`: used by the `grid` and `list` layouts.
 The `id` of the field to be used for rendering each card's media.
     -   `primaryField`: used by the `grid` and `list` layouts.
 The `id` of the field to be highlighted in each card/list item.

-### View <=> data
+### onChangeView: syncing view and data

-The view is a representation of the visible state of the dataset.
-Note, however, that it's the consumer's responsibility to work with the data provider to make sure the user options defined through the view's config (sort, pagination, filters, etc.) are respected.
+The view is a representation of the visible state of the dataset: what type of layout is used to display it (table, grid, etc.), how the dataset is filtered, how it is sorted or paginated.

+It's the consumer's responsibility to work with the data provider to make sure the user options defined through the view's config (sort, pagination, filters, etc.) are respected.
+The `onChangeView` prop allows the consumer to provide a callback to be called when the view config changes, to process the data accordingly.

 The following example shows how a view object is used to query the WordPress REST API via the entities abstraction.
 The same can be done with any other data provider.